 Count on the high efficiency of the Latitude™ Series models to reduce your utility bills.
 Plus, the compact 33-inch cabinet will fit into your home with room to spare.
 Ask a LeBlanc salesman if the LX Series furnace is the right application for your homes heating system.

-A Maytag gas furnace installed by A.J.
-LeBlanc Heating can achieve an AFUE efficiency rating of 97%.
-Call LeBlanc Heating today and ask our salesman how a new Maytag furnace can save you money.
+An Amana gas furnace installed by A.J.
+LeBlanc Heating can achieve an AFUE efficiency rating of 98%.
+Call LeBlanc Heating today and ask our salesman how a new Amana furnace can save you money.
 Make sure to ask which systems qualify for HVAC tax credits.

 Goodman brand gas furnaces can deliver warm, money-saving indoor comfort year after year to your home.
 Variable and multi-speed furnaces can provide enhanced indoor comfort by slowly ramping up to your thermostat setting rather than simply turning on at full speed.